mixmastamyk/console/docs/additional.rst

 |

-Signing off from late '79,
+Signing off from late '79.
-a new futuristic decade awaits!
+ A new futuristic decade awaits!

     - *Keep On Truckin'*
     - *Catch you on the flip-side*
     - *Good night, John-boy*
+    - *"This is Ripley, last survivor of the Nostromo, signing off."*

     and…